 Energy savings - Because PVC membranes come in white, they reflect most of the intense sunlight throughout the day.
 Since your building will not need to do as much work to cool itself, you’ll save a substantial amount of energy, and money.
 As an added benefit, the vinyl can be recycled after serving its life on your roof instead of winding up in a landfill.

 Color options - PVC comes in several different colors.
-While white may make the most sense in warmer climates, you can go with a darker shade of rust, brown, or gray to match the natural surroundings.
+While white may make the most sense in warmer climates, you can go with shades of tan, brown, or gray to match the natural surroundings.
 You can also select a darker hue to save more on heating in the winter.

 Replacement complexity - When restoring an old roof with PVC, more labor and care are required to completely remove the old roof material.
 Any debris or sharp material can puncture through the underside of the PVC and cause future leaks.